East Cowes: History

 In East Cowes Norris Castle was designed in the Norman style by James Wyatt in the late eighteenth century.
 The building survives and today remains a private home.
 In 1798, the architect John Nash, began building his home, East Cowes Castle, where he later entertained the Prince Consort and other prominent guests.
 East Cowes Castle was notable for its Gothic towers and turrets, and elaborate castellation.
 Nash died in 1835 and is buried in the tower of St James' Church which he also designed.
 East Cowes Castle was severely damaged by bombing in World War II.
 It was demolished during the 1960s, although the ice house remains and is visible in Sylvan Avenue.
-East Cowes Urban District Council, which had been based at East Cowes Town Hall, was absorbed into Cowes Urban District Council in 1933.

 During World War II, both Cowes and East Cowes became the targets of frequent bombing due to its industry and proximity to Southampton and the Royal Navy's home at Portsmouth.
 The shipyard of J. Samuel White was badly damaged by air attack in early May 1942 but, when rebuilt, innovative ship construction methods were introduced.
 The first warship completed by the renewed yard was HMS Cavalier.
 During the air raid, the local defences had been fortuitously augmented by the Polish destroyer Blyskawica (itself built by White's), which put up such a determined defence that, in 2002, the crew's courage was honoured by a local commemoration lasting several days to mark the 60th anniversary of the event.
 Later in 2004, and over to the west, an area of Cowes was named Francki Place in honour of the ship's commander.

 To celebrate the Silver Jubilee of the Queen's coronation in 1977, the main hangar doors of what was then the British Hovercraft Corporation (a successor to Saunders Roe) were painted with the world's largest image of the Union Jack, which can still be seen today.

-In January 2015, the car carrier bound for Bremerhaven, Germany, ran aground on Bramble Bank after developing a heavy list, roughly 5 mi north of the entrance to the River Medina.
+In January 2015, the car carrier Höegh Osaka bound for Bremerhaven, Germany, ran aground on Bramble Bank after developing a heavy list, roughly 5 mi north of the entrance to the River Medina.
 It has since been re-floated, repaired, and returned to service.